mashudujunior19-commits/eesupfix/README.md

 **Introduction**

-This document outlines the prerequisites, setup instructions, and project directory structure to get started with our project.
+This document outlines the prerequisites, setup instructions, and project directory structure to get started with the project.

 **Prerequisites**